wynneevans/CP2-Worm-Algorithm-Python/README.md

 7) Program arguments explained crudely. perhaps have settings/inputs file.
 8) Beta and Nt paramters are not locked according formula, an example of leaving unnecessary room for user error.

+## Software Development Improvements in the Python Code

+1) Have created Plaquette and Lattice classes that fit more naturally together.
+This was achieved by defining a lattice as collection of plaquettes, with each plaquette having a reference to its four nearest neighbours.
+The Lattice is then a data structure analogous to a linked list.

    [here]: <https://github.com/wynneevans/CP2-Worm-Algorithm-CPP>